LGBTQ rights in Cambodia: Public opinion

 In 2015, TNS Cambodia conducted a survey focused on the opinions and attitudes towards LGBT people in Cambodia.
 According to the survey, 55% of Cambodians were in favour of same-sex marriage, while 30% were opposed and 15% were neutral.
 Additionally, a majority of Cambodians reported personally knowing an openly LGBT person.
 However, most LGBT Cambodians said they had been victim of discrimination when coming out to their families and friends.

 In an interview conducted in 2018, Ith Sovannareach, founder of La Chhouk Recycled & Creative Fashion, said that "Just five or 10 years ago, Cambodians saw the LGBT community as social trash...
 People saw them as unnatural strangers...
 But now there is less discrimination, as we've seen more coverage on television and in newspapers about their capabilities."

 A poll by Pew Research Center in 2023 found that 57% of Cambodian supported same-sex marriage while 42% opposed.

 Human rights reports

+2016 Cambodian Center for Human Rights report

+In September 2016, the Cambodian Center for Human Rights released a report regarding transgender women, reporting that 92% have experienced verbal abuse, 43% have been physically assaulted, 31% have been sexually assaulted, and that 25% were raped.
+Additionally, approximately 38% of participants were arrested, and over 90% report that it was because they were transgender.

+Trans sex workers in Siem Reap have reported that they were forced to bathe in dirty river water, sometimes while naked, and to leave the area, whereas cisgender sex workers were not documented to have had the same treatment.
+Some have received bribes to avoid it, but it was not always provided.